 Our real estate pre-licensing program is approved by the Maryland Higher Education Commission and the Maryland Real Estate Commission.
 It satisfies the necessary educational requirements for the Maryland Real Estate Salesperson Examination.
 Students must pass the final exam before a certificate of successful completion can be issued.
 All 60 classroom hours must be in attendance.
 Upon successfully completing the program, students are given a “Certificate of Completion,” which is required to sit for the Maryland State PSI exam.

-A passing score of 80% is required on both the General and Law exam.
+A passing score of 80% is required on both the General and Law exams.
 Students may have 2 chances to obtain a passing grade on the final exams.
 If the student fails on either exam on the 2nd try, the student will not be eligible to receive the certification of completion.

 Schedule- All classes are a total of 20 sessions.
 Each session is 3 hours.

 Registration- Students may enroll at any time after the appearance of the announcement and will be accepted into the next available class.
-To enroll, the student shall complete the enrollment agreement and show evidence of conforming with the entrance requirements below with payment of tuition cost and books.
+The student shall complete the enrollment agreement and show evidence of conforming with the entrance requirements below with payment of tuition cost and books.
 Payment may be made online in the form check or credit card.
 Reservations for the class are confirmed once payment is received and confirmed.

 DESKTOP OR LAPTOP IS PREFERRED FOR CLASS